 Sincerity over spam

-Although we know social media ads are an effective tool, it is important to limit any spam-like language.
+Although we know social media advertising is an effective marketing tool, it is important to limit any spam-like language.
 Users do not appreciate blatant ads and will make the conscious decision to unfollow businesses that hound their audience with promotional messages.

 That’s why it is recommended that you try to effortlessly blend your ad with your usual organic, unpaid content.
 If you take this approach when creating your ad, people will be more susceptible to believing it is there to provide them with sincere information, rather than extract a sale out of them.